kalmaniii/RISC-V_32I/README.md

 - **Synthesis Tools:** Xilinx Vivado
 - **Linter:** xvlog

-## System Features

-- **Modular Design:** Utilizes a modular architecture to facilitate easy modifications and extensions to the CPU.
-- **Verification Environment:** A simple application to stimulate the CPU with a clk and rst.
-- **Integer and Multiplication Instruction Set Implementation:** A work-in-progress as of 9/7/2024.
-- **Single Cycle Execution:** Each implemented instruction is completed in one clock cycle, providing a straightforward simulation of RISC-V operations.

 ## Getting Started

 ### Prerequisites

 Before you begin, ensure you have the following installed:
-- A SystemVerilog simulator (e.g., ModelSim or Verilator)
+- A SystemVerilog simulator (e.g., Vivado, ModelSim or Verilator)
 - Git to download repo

 ### Set Up